jhracho/Football-RESTful-API-and-Front-End/README.md

 # paradigmsFinalProject
 Port number: 51087

+The webservice can be used to make GET, PUT, DELETE, and POST requests.
+Users can access the data, delete data, edit data, and add new data entries.

 OO API
 The API is used to manage the database of football scores.
 Test script - test_football.py